POS Nation Blog » Latest Articles

 Specific identification has upsides and drawbacks.
 The most significant benefit of using this inventory tracking method is that it allows you to identify and track the location and cost of every item in your store.
 It affords you a high level of accuracy when it comes to tracking your sales and profits, as well as lost revenue from damaged or stolen items.
 A drawback of using this method is its time to implement and maintain such a tracking system.
 The higher your volume, the more difficult it is to track inventory using specific identification.

-For example, if you run a clothing store and paid $5/unit for your oldest stock of a given shirt, but paid $10/unit for your newest shipment of that same shirt, you will calculate your cost of goods sold (COGS) assuming that you’re selling the $5 shirts first.
+For example, if you run a clothing store and pay $5/unit for your oldest stock of a given shirt but pay $10/unit for your newest shipment of that same shirt, you will calculate your cost of goods sold (COGS) assuming that you’re selling the $5 shirts first.
 You will calculate the cost of your remaining inventory by subtracting the number of shirts sold from the $5/shirt stock first, only subtracting from the $10/shirt stock once the $5 shirts have all been sold.

 One benefit of using FIFO for your inventory tracking system is that it’s a relatively simple calculation that coordinates well with the usual flow of sales and inventory.
 Essentially, the system makes sense logically.
-We sell the old stock first, then move onto the new once the old has sold.
+We sell the old stock first, then move on to the new one once the old one has sold.
 The main downside to FIFO is that, since you’re not tracking each individual unit’s purchase and sale price, you may end up under- or overestimating your profits.

 Many businesses can benefit from using the FIFO model.
 Suppose your business is required to follow the regulations of the International Financial Reporting Standards (IFRS) Foundation.
 In that case, you may be required to use FIFO, as that is the inventory tracking method approved by IFRS.